Belphe13/CineML-Perfect-Human/README.md

 Note that the first file location following "-i" is where the exported video at.
 And the number following '-r' represents how many frame you are going to extract per second.
 As for the output addresses output-%04d.jpg is meant to generate filename such as "output-0001.jpg" Thus pre-calcuating the size of the image dataset is critial here to determine how many frames I need to extract per second.

-Considering that the video itself lasted for a duration of 13:04 minute, which is equivalent to 784 seconds in total.
+Considering that the video itself lasted for a duration of 13m 04s, which is equivalent to 784 seconds in total.
 For a decent amount of images and a faster training process, instead of taking 24 frames per second, I chose 12 frames per second, which leads up to 9408 images in total.

 ## Training the Model